physics3D/mandelbrot-rust/README.md

 # mandelbrot-rust

-mandelbrot set written in rust run cargo run to build to application and run it.
+Mandelbrot set written in rust.
+Run `cargo run` to build to the application and run it.